kmlawson/china-revolutions-mo3337/seminars.md

 * Long essay topics and discussion on them.
 * Discussion on essay types, historiographical, primary source driven
-* Discussion on making analytical arguments in historical essays
+* Discussing the balance between narration and analysis in writing argumentative historical essays
-* Focus of discussion will be on late Qing reformers, and visions of what China was to become.
+* Focus of discussion will be on late Qing reformers, and visions of what it meant to be "Chinese" and the emergence of a modern Chinese nation and identity.

 **Questions:**

 1. In what sense was 1911 a revolution?
 Or, if you prefer, why does it not deserve the name?
 2. In what way do visions of what a post-Qing republic by intellectuals differ from the Nationalist and Communist political orders to come?
 3. What kind of legacies did the revolution have and what lost opportunities were there?

+**Long Essay Topics:**

+* As we have seen, this period is filed with rich discussions about what China was to become.
+There are also a significant number of translated texts on the vibrant intellectual life in the late Qing Dynasty, as well as English language primary sources on the turbulent period from period of the early republic.
+Long essays that focus in on one of these visions of what China should become, the perspectives of one Chinese intellectual, or what hopes and fears outside observers had for what China was to become are possible topics.
+* 1911 gave rise to a deeply chaotic period during which it is even harder than usual to generalise about changes across China.
+Consider exploring this early post-1911 period or the "warlord period" more broadly at the regional level.
+* Japan, individual Japanese figures, and Chinese in Japan played an important role in the late Qing period, during the 1911 revolution and in the aftermath.
+There are many aspects of this relationship which are worth examining more closely.

 **Films of Interest:**